harrycresswell/harry/site/content/pages/about.md

 ## More about me

 I’m an independent product designer from London.
 My work takes place in the grey area between UX and UI design and frontend web development.
-From problem solving concepts to executing high fidelity mockups and prototypes in code, I involve myself in projects from start to finish.
+From problem solving concepts to executing high fidelity mockups and coding prototypes, I usually involve myself in projects from start to finish.

-I currently live between London and Hamburg, where I work  with a handful of clients, often remotely.
+I live between London and Hamburg, where I work with a handful of clients, often remotely.
 In my free time I enjoy climbing, hiking, running and skiing.
 I practice meditation and yoga most days.

-### Personal Projects

-- [Type Services](https://typeservices.co/) is a small type foundry I set up in 2017 with a focus on hand drawn type and imperfection in type design.
-- [In Detail](https://indtl.com/) focuses on visual interviews with jewellery collectors and influencers.
-I co-founded and continue to work on the project with jewellery consultant [Beanie Major](http://blake-ldn.com/journal/2016/11/8/blake-woman-beanie-major).

-### Things I’ve made

-- [Rhythm&Sync](https://rhythmandsync.com/), a simple Hugo site for a London based music, sound and visual agency.
-- [AIN Prototypes](http://harrycresswell.co.uk/), a selection of front-end prototypes built for Angel Investment Network related projects.
-- [Lulafitness](https://www.lulafitness.co.uk/) is a simple static site built with Hugo.
-- [Albion Cycling](http://www.albioncycling.com/), a Wordpress build with Shopify integration, in collaboration with [Luke Harvey](https://lukeharvey.co.uk/).
-- [Dark Sky](https://soundcloud.com/dark-sky) are an electronic music duo from south London.
-Since 2012 I have led creative direction of their artwork.
-You can see each release and listen to their music over on [my Soundcloud page](https://soundcloud.com/harrycresswell).

 ## Where to go next

-To learn about building design systems in Sketch, [I write about my process on Medium](https://medium.com/@harrycresswell).

 If you’re interested in [working with me](/how/), you might like to read about a few possible ways we can work together.
+Or check out a few [things I’ve made](/work/) first.
+Here’s my [full CV](/cv/), for all those people who still ask for it.

+Designers may find in my articles on [building UI design systems](https://medium.com/@harrycresswell) interesting, you can find those on Medium.
+Developers can learn about [building static sites with Hugo](/articles/) right here.
+If you’re interested in [how I made this site](/imprint/) you can learn about that on my Imprint page.

-You can read [my full CV](/cv/) or find me on [LinkedIn](https://uk.linkedin.com/in/harrycresswell ) if you prefer.
+You can find me on [Twitter](https://twitter.com/harrycresswell) for a chat and very occassionaly I check my [LinkedIn](https://uk.linkedin.com/in/harrycresswell), if that’s more your thing.

 ## Let's keep in touch

-If you'd like to keep in touch please leave your email address below.
-Once a week, on a Friday morning, I send out [a brief newsletter](/newsletter/) containing a few useful tools, articles and other things worth sharing.
-You’re also welcome to [drop me a tweet](https://twitter.com/harrycresswell) if you have any questions or just want to say hi.
+Finally, if you'd like to keep in touch please leave your email address below.
+Once a week, on a Friday morning, I send out [a brief newsletter](/newsletter/) containing a roundup of useful articles, tools and other things worth sharing.
+If you have any questions or just want to say hi, you’re welcome to [ask me anything](/contact/) you like, whenever you like.